SeerUK/ng2-boilerplate/README.md

 getting Angular 2 up and running, and making sure that usual things like using CSS or SCSS work in a sensible and consistent manner.
 Here is the current todo list in priority order:

 * Review CSS/SCSS loader configuration, this will need some testing in a real project.
+(In progress)
+* Review coverage reporting.
+This process is a little over-complicated right now.
+* Review AOT and it's usage / restrictions.
+* Review potential to add server-side rendering via [Angular Universal][4].

 ## License